-Box office: 'Ready Player One' powers to $53 million over holiday weekend
+Box Office: 'Ready Player One' Powers to $53 Million Over Holiday Weekend

 Marvel’s “Black Panther” remains a powerhouse in the No. 3 slot, taking in $11 million in 2,988 locations.
 The blockbuster crossed the $650 million mark at the North American box office, making it the fifth-highest release in the U.S. of all time.
 It looks to shortly become the fourth-highest release after it passes “Jurassic World,” which made $652 million.
 Currently, “Titanic” is at No. 3 with $659 million.

-Rounding out the top five is Universal’s “Pacific Rim Uprising” with $9.2 million in 3,708 locations.
-The sci-fi actioner, which held the top spot last weekend, has taken in $45.6 million domestically.
-On par with its first weekend, the sequel to 2013’s “Pacific Rim” had an impressive international turnout with $22.2 million in 63 markets, bringing its international total up to $96.6 million.

-Continuing its limited release, Wes Anderson’s “Isle of Dogs” made $2.9 million for a per screen average of $17,420 after expanding to 165 locations.
-Fox Searchlight Pictures’ stop-motion animation has grossed $5.9 million and looks to cross the $6 million mark in the upcoming week.
-Next weekend, “Isle of Dogs” will spread to between 450 and 500 locations.
+While continuing in limited release, Wes Anderson’s “Isle of Dogs” made $2.9 million for a per screen average of $17,420 after expanding to 165 locations.

 In total, the box office is down 21.2 percent compared to the same weekend last year, while the 2018 North American box office is down 3.8 percent from 2017.